 Shannon Ghannam is the Global Education Director at Magnum Photos, responsible for the celebrated agency’s educational programming globally, including the recently launched online learning platform Magnum Learn learn.magnumphotos.com.
 Shannon sits on the Senior Management team at Magnum and is also responsible for Learning and Development within the organisation.
 Previously she managed Content Strategy and Development at Reuters, working to showcase on multiple platforms the agency’s multimedia content.
 Shannon has collaborated on numerous photographic books, international exhibitions and multimedia projects including the Emmy award winning photojournalism app Reuters The Wider Image.
 Shannon has worked in various roles during a 20 year career including Screen Labs, Night Contact photography and multimedia festival, Australian Associated Press (AAP), The Australian Photojournalist Journal, The National Archives of Australia as well as developing a year long collaborative portraiture project with refugee communities for the Australian Red Cross.
 She studied at the Queensland College of Art in Brisbane, Australia where she graduated with First Class Honours in Photography.

 Amber Terranova is an experienced NY-based photo director, educator and visual producer.
-She is currently teaching at the School of Visual Arts and consulting with Magnum Photos, Education.
+She is currently teaching at the School of Visual Arts and the Education Director, Americas with Magnum Photos Education.
 Amber has extensive marketing, photo directing, commissioning and consultancy experience for multiple major brands and publications around the world.
 She has worked as a photo editor at People Magazine, Time Home Entertainment, The New Yorker, and from 2008 to 2012 she held the position of Photo Editor for Photo District News (PDN), the leading magazine for professional photographers.
 Previously, she held positions at New York Magazine and Outside magazine.
 In 2013 Amber was the interim Director at the Bilder Nordic School of Photography.
 Amber is committed to photography education and to helping photographers realize their creative and career potential.
 She has taught photography workshops in the US, Europe, Asia and has been a guest lecturer at several institutions.
 In addition, she has judged a number of international photo competitions, including the Kuala Lumpur Photo Awards, Review Santa Fe, Photolucida’s Critical Mass, International Photography Awards, Julia Margaret Cameron Award, among others.
 Amber is an advisory council board member for CENTER, a non-profit that honors, supports, and provides opportunities to gifted and committed photographers.